rodekruis/sims_maps_qgis_plugin/README.md

 ```

-* Run the generate_plugin which will by default generate a directory with all the plugin content.
+* Run the generate_plugin script which will by default generate a directory with all the plugin content.
 ```python3 generate_plugin.py```

 * Either copy this directory to your qgis3 plugin directory or create a symbolic link in your plugin directory: